wp-media/wp-rocket/docs/api.md

 ## API Function Availability

 As mentioned in the [Usage - Load Order](/usage/#load-order) section, Action Scheduler will initialize itself on the `'init'` hook with priority `1`.
-While API functions are loaded prior to this and call be called, they should not be called until after `'init'` with priority `1`, because each component, like the data store, has not yet been initialized.
+While API functions are loaded prior to this and can be called, they should not be called until after `'init'` with priority `1`, because each component, like the data store, has not yet been initialized.

 Do not use Action Scheduler API functions prior to `'init'` hook with priority `1`.
 Doing so could lead to unexpected results, like data being stored in the incorrect location.